-As wildfire regimes and our relationships with fire continue to change, a convergent and strategic research approach is needed to understand how wildfires and living systems interact and to forecast these dynamics in a warming world.
-This five-day innovation lab will bring together diverse research communities to generate creative strategies and new research collaborations aimed at improving understanding and prediction of the causes and consequences of future fires.
-This lab will develop a coordinated roadmap for the direction of this research area.
-Further, the lab will lead to formation of interdisciplinary teams poised to advance scientific questions about how fire operates as a fundamental process on Earth and how life responds and evolves as a consequence.
-In addition to the roadmap, participants will have the opportunity to contribute to short papers that shape the direction of this developing research area.
+As wildfire regimes and our relationships with fire continue to change, a convergent and strategic research approach is needed to understand and to forecast these dynamics in a warming world.
+This five-day innovation lab brought together diverse research communities to generate creative strategies and new research collaborations aimed at improving understanding and prediction of the causes and consequences of future fires.
+This lab developed a coordinated roadmap for the direction of this research area.
+The lab also led to the formation of interdisciplinary teams poised to advance research and education about how fire operates as a fundamental process on Earth

 Advances in methods to characterize wildfires and wildfire regimes and interactions with living systems are rapidly changing.
 However, these advances often occur in relative isolation due to current funding mechanisms.
 Wildfire research in the past decade includes tools like Earth observing satellites and aircraft, establishment of long-term research sites and persistent observatories, investment in plant trait and genomic databases, and the development of paleoecological records spanning continental to global scales.
 The main discovery has been that wildfires and wildfire regimes are incredibly diverse with equally diverse consequences to living systems ranging from molecular pathways to the globe.
 We have insufficient knowledge about the consequences of wildfire on living systems.
 The main limitation is linking insights gained from different methods and approaches into a comprehensive and holistic understanding.